ihaveamac/FAIL/README.md

 # FAIL
-This is basically a file format nobody asked for.
+This is basically a file archiving format nobody asked for, I guess.

 I created this mostly because I wanted to practice with Python a bit.
 This is a file container that does nothing more than store the filename, its size, and the actual contents.